mob-sakai/CSharpCompilerSettingsForUnity/Packages/CSharpCompilerSettings/README.md

 <br>

 This package changes the C# compiler (csc) used in your Unity project, to support C# 8.0.
-Let's enjoy C# 8.0 features with Unity project!
+Let's enjoy C# 8.0 features with your Unity project!

 ![](https://user-images.githubusercontent.com/12690315/92738843-44611800-f3b7-11ea-9412-be528547d0dd.png)